Chapter 4. IPFW Dummynet and Traffic Shaping

 The default scheduler for a new pipe is of type WF2Q+, a version of the Weighted Fair Queueing algorithm for packet transfer.

-The ipfw(8) man page makes note of serveral other scheduling algorithms.
+The ipfw(8) man page makes note of several other scheduling algorithms.
 These can be selected by using the "type" keyword on the pipe command.
 The type keyword selects the type of scheduler applied to the pipe - not the type of the pipe itself (the pipe remains FIFO):

 # ipfw pipe list